 (Please note: Many links that follow will open a new window or tab outside of this site.)

 * Georges Lemaître.
-I was surprised to learn that in Lemaître’s first theory (1927), the universe started cold.
-Harvard scholars David Layzer and Anthony Aguirre have studied this fact, yet nobody has found Lemaître’s explanation for why he allowed his theory to change from starting cold to starting hot (yet perhaps not quite as infinitely hot as Stephen Hawking suggested).
+I was surprised to learn that in Lemaître’s first theory (1927); the universe starts cold.
+Harvard scholars David Layzer and Anthony Aguirre have studied this concept, yet it appears that nobody has found Lemaître’s explanation for why he allowed his theory to change from starting cold to starting hot (yet perhaps not quite as infinitely hot as Stephen Hawking suggested).
 Who convinced him to go from cold to hot?
 What is the best concept?
-If you have been on this site for any time, you know that we believe the universe starts very cold.
+If you have been on this site for any time, you know that we worked with the concept that the universe started very cold.
 More…

 Big Bang Mythopoetics: See Weinberg’s The First Three Minutes.
 In Chapter 4: “Recipe for a Hot Start” (Basic Books, 1977, pp 77-99) Weinberg makes his highly-informed, educated guess about the big bang, both conceptually and historically.
 Inflation is still enigmatic.
 Cooling is problematic.
 And, the simplicity that he touts in his 1979 Nobel lecture is non-existent in his review of his “hot start” of the universe.
-Our alternative view (yes, just high school people) find the conditions for nucleosynthesis at the temperature of 109 degrees Kelvin is approximated in and around our Notation-137.
+An alternative view (of a high school teacher) finds the conditions for nucleosynthesis at the temperature of 109 degrees Kelvin is approximated in and around our Notation-137.
 That’s less than a second from the first moment.
 We need help to examine these numbers in light of the Quark-Gluon Plasma (QGP), aka quark soup, the Cosmic Microwave Background (CMB) radiation and isospin.

 Notations.
 The first 64 notations out of 202 have received very-very limited analysis and it would seem only within this website to date.
 The first measurement of a length appears within Notation-67.
 Some might argue Notation-64, however, these are derivative numbers from ratio analyses, not an actual measurement per se.
 Notation-84 is currently the smallest measurement of a unit of time.
 The first three seconds appears within Notation-145.
 The first year is between Notations 168-and-169.
 The first 1000 years — 31,556,952 seconds in a year and 31,556,952,000 seconds in a millennium is between Notations 178-and-179.
 The first million years is within Notation-189.
 Large-scale structure formation, 150 million to 300 million years, is within Notations 196-to-197.